Marco (Better Call Saul): Main story

 Jimmy gives the Sandpiper case to HHM (Note: As seen in "Pimento".) and reveals he figured out Chuck was sabotaging his career.
-Howard Hamlin apologizes for his involvement and gives Jimmy his $20,000 counsel fee.
-Jimmy requests that Howard take over caring for Chuck.
+Howard Hamlin apologizes for his involvement and gives Jimmy his $20,000 of counsel fee.
+Jimmy then requests that Howard take over caring for Chuck.

 Jimmy calls bingo at the local senior center.
 After an improbable string of numbers beginning with "B", he fixates on words beginning with that letter which remind him of Chuck.
 Jimmy rants about taking revenge in Illinois against someone named Chet by defecating through the sunroof of Chet's car (the "Chicago Sunroof") without realizing Chet's children were in the back seat.
 Facing the possibility of registering as a sex offender if convicted, Jimmy asked Chuck for help.
 Chuck got the charges dropped but Jimmy blames this event for their feud.

 Jimmy returns to Cicero and reunites with Marco.
 After running a scam on an unsuspecting businessman, they spend several days running cons.
 At the end of the week, Jimmy explains he is an attorney and must return to Albuquerque to see to his clients.
 Marco convinces Jimmy to stay for one last con.
 While running the scam, Marco suffers a heart attack and dies.
 Jimmy inherits Marco's pinky ring, which he begins to wear even though it is too big.

 Kim Wexler calls Jimmy to report the Sandpiper case has grown too big for HHM, requiring them to partner with Davis & Main.
 Because of Jimmy's rapport with the clients, D&M is interested in hiring him.
-Jimmy arranges to meet the D&M partners at the courthouse but changes his mind and drives away.
+Jimmy arranges to meet the D&M partners at the courthouse, but changes his mind and drives away.
 He stops to ask Mike Ehrmantraut why they did not keep the money they took from the Kettlemans.
 (Note: As seen in "Bingo".)
 Mike recalls Jimmy did not take it because he wanted to do the "right thing" and says he did not because Jimmy hired him to do a job and he did it.
 Jimmy assures Mike he will not make the same mistake again and drives off while humming "Smoke on the Water", the song Marco was humming just before he died.